Questions and answers on financial stability

 What are macroprudential measures?

 The objective of macroprudential measures is to increase the stability of the financial system.
 First, they strengthen the resilience of the financial system to shocks.
 Second, they counter the build-up of systemic risk.
-Macroprudential measures not only target individual financial market participants but the Swiss banking sector as a whole.
+Macroprudential measures target not only individual financial market participants but also the Swiss banking sector as a whole.
 The countercyclical capital buffer is an important example of a macroprudential measure, as are the special requirements for systemically important banks.

 What does the mortgage market have to do with financial stability?

-Issued by the Basel Committee for Banking Supervision, a permanent committee of the Bank for International Settlements (BIS, www.bis.org), the Basel Capital Adequacy Framework has the purpose of increasing the stability of the international financial system and promoting a level playing field in competition among banks.
+Issued by the Basel Committee on Banking Supervision, a permanent committee of the Bank for International Settlements (BIS, www.bis.org), the Basel Capital Adequacy Framework has the purpose of increasing the stability of the international financial system and promoting a level playing field in competition among banks.
 The original Basel Capital Framework (Basel I), which focused on the provision of minimum cover for credit risks, was issued in 1988.
 In 1996, capital requirements for market risk were added.

 The first revised framework (Basel II) was adopted in 2004.
 On the one hand, capital adequacy requirements were extended to include operational risks and were made more sensitive to risk in general.
 On the other hand, the minimum capital requirements were supplemented by two further pillars, one relating to the supervisory review process and the other to disclosure obligations for the purpose of strengthening market discipline.